EnoTeq/.github/profile/README.md

   <tr><td colspan="3" align="center"><b>Data & Business Intelligence</b></td></tr>
 <tr>
     <td>Millions of data on telco packages made it difficult for the client to decide which packages to reduce in order to simplify offerings for customers.</td>
-<td>Conducted a Pareto analysis on +30 million rows of data to identify which packages contributed the most to revenue.
-Enabled the client to make informed decisions on which packages to remove, streamlining their offerings and maintaining revenue generation.</td>
+<td>Conducted a Pareto analysis on +30 million rows of data to identify which packages contributed the most to revenue.	</td>
-<td>The client needed to offer tailored products to their corporate clients but lacked an effective strategy for doing so.
-Developed a customer segmentation model to better understand the needs and preferences of various client groups.
-Enabled the client to offer personalized products and services to their corporate clients, improving customer satisfaction and increasing the potential for long-term relationships.</td>
+<td>Enabled the client to make informed decisions on which packages to remove, streamlining their offerings and maintaining revenue generation.</td>
   </tr>
   <tr><td colspan="3" align="center"><b>Workflows Automation</b></td></tr>
   <tr>